maxnd/mxMarkEdit/README.md

 The search in files returns maximum 100 recurrences for each document or spreadsheet analysed, and stops at 5,000 global recurrences, asking the user to possibly specify more words to find.
 Emojis too can be searched for.

-Moving the mouse over the label of the file path and name, at the bottom left of the main interface of the app, a hint appears with the complete content, even if in the label it's truncated due to its length.
+Moving the mouse over the label of the file path and name, at the bottom left of the main interface of the app, a hint appears with the complete content, even if in the label it’s truncated due to its length.

 ## Menu items